 PV panels last a very long time, but they do not last forever.
 Their output declines slightly each year, but panels rarely fail in less than 40 years.
 The expected economic life of utility-scale PV panels is 25-40 years, at which point they may be replaced by new panels, or the entire project may be decommissioned, returning the land back to how it was before the solar facility was installed.
 In both instances, the original PV panels are removed from the site.
 At a typical solar facility, there are three possible fates for solar panels at the end of their economic life at a project, described below.
-The Ordinance for Solar Energy Facilities in Lunenburg County requires that the facility owners handle and dispose of the equipment and other facility components in conformance with federal, state, and local requirements.
-To help assure that the project is fully decommissioned at the appropriate time, without putting any cost burden on the landowners or the county, the project will post decommissioning surety.
+The project will handle and dispose of the equipment and other facility components in conformance with federal, state, and local requirements.
+To help assure that the project is fully decommissioned at the appropriate time, without putting any cost burden on the landowners or the county, the project will post decommissioning surety meeting the requirements of the county ordinance and Viginia Statute § 15.2-2241.2.

-- Reuse: It is most likely that when the PV panels at the Wheelhouse Solar project are decommissioned, they will still produce approximately 80% of their original output and have another decade of productive life, making them viable to be reused as solar panels on rooftops or ground-mounted applications. - Recycling: Any panels that are not reused as working panels could be recycled.
+- Reuse: It is most likely that when the PV panels at the Moonlight Solar project are decommissioned, they will still produce approximately 80% of their original output and have another decade of productive life, making them viable to be reused as solar panels on rooftops or ground-mounted applications. - Recycling: Any panels that are not reused as working panels could be recycled.
 Currently in the US it is possible to recycle the largest constituents of PV panels using the existing glass and metal recycling infrastructure.
 Today this recycling comes at a cost premium to disposing the panels in a landfill.
 However, as PV recycling technology improves and the number of panels reaching end-of-life increases dramatically, it is possible that in the future recycling PV panels will more than pay for itself.
 Recycling plants built specifically to recycle PV panels can recycle nearly 100% of the panel, including the valuable silver and refined silicon they contain, and can be optimized for the task, significantly reducing the cost to recycle each panel.
-Currently only one PV-specific recycling plant has been built, in France, but in the coming decades it is expected that PV-specific recycling plants will become commonplace.
-PV recycling technology is clearly still in its infancy.
-However, it is expected that when the Wheelhouse Solar PV panels reach the end of their useful life in 30+ years, the US PV recycling infrastructure will be robust, such that reuse or recycling of the PV panels will be the preferred options or required by new U.S. regulations, as it has been for years in Europe.
+In 2018 the first industrial-scale PV-specific recycling plant was built, in France, and in 2022 the first large scale PV recycling plant in the US was built.

-Figure 4.
+Figure 5.
 PV Panels Waiting to be Recycled (Source: LuxChemtech GmbH)